 Quick-log

-Tap a recent Type or Routine to log it again with one click — defaults are filled in for you.
+Tap a recent Collection to log it again with one click — defaults are filled in for you.

 Quick-log is the difference between Kaizendex feeling like a form and feeling like a tally counter.
-Once you've set up a Type with sensible defaults, logging it again is one tap.
+Once you've set up a Collection with sensible defaults, logging it again is one tap.

 How it works